robdodson/robdodson.github.com/source/_posts/2013-08-27-shadow-dom-the-basics.markdown

 {% img center http://robdodson.s3.amazonaws.com/images/tree-chart.svg 'A basic node tree!' %}

-What's unique about Shadow DOM is that it allows us to create our own node trees, known as **shadow trees**, which encapsulate their contents and render only what they choose.
+What's unique about Shadow DOM is that it allows us to create our own node trees, known as **shadow trees**, that encapsulate their contents and render only what they choose.
 This means we can inject text, rearrange content, add styles, etc. Here's an example:

 ``` html
 <div class="widget">Hello, world!</div>